 Google has also split more and more apps out of Android, releasing them as apps in the Play Store.
 This means that the app can be updated without updating the Android operating system, but it also means that you can install the app on old versions of Android.

-Gmail, Google Calendar, Google Keyboard, Hangouts, Chrome, Google Maps, Drive, YouTube, Keep, Google+, the Google search app — these are all apps that update regularly from Google Play and can be installed on older devices.
-On Apple’s iOS, an update to a system app like Mail, Calendar, Messages, or Safari would require a completely new version of the iOS operating system.
-On Android, they’re automatically updating for everyone.
+Gmail, Google Calendar, Google Keyboard, Hangouts, Chrome, Google Maps, Drive, YouTube, Keep, Google+, the Google search app—these are all apps that update regularly from Google Play and that you can install on older devices.
+On Apple’s iOS, an update to a system app like Mail, Calendar, Messages, or Safari requires a completely new version of the iOS operating system.
+On Android, they’re automatically updated for everyone who has them installed.

 What Will Still Require Operating System Updates

 Certain things still require operating system updates.
-Operating system-level features like multiple user accounts, memory usage reductions, or support for new hardware standards like Bluetooth 4.0 can’t be rolled out in the background.
+Operating system-level features and support for new hardware standards can’t be rolled out in the background.
 They require new versions of the core operating system.

 However, these updates are becoming less and less significant.
 Google is rolling out as many new features as possible via Play Services updates and app updates.
 They’re splitting out more and more apps from the Android operating system, making them available in Google Play so every device can update to them.

-The reality is Android updates have become less and less significant.
-If you have a device with Android 4.1 or 4.2, you still have a very modern Android experience with most of the latest features.
-You can still use all the latest apps because Google has given you the latest APIs.
-Nevermind the version numbers — Android fragmentation is improving.
+The reality is that Android updates are becoming less and less significant.
+If you have a device with Marshmallow (Android 6.0) or above, you still have a very modern Android experience with most of the latest features.
+You can still use all the latest apps because Google has given your device access to most of the latest APIs.